WELCOME TO WEMBDON CRICKET CLUB ONLINE

-Wembdon runs four Saturday XI competing in the West of England Premier League and Somerset Cricket League, Taunton & District Youth League, Taunton & District Sunday League and the Somerset Ladies League
+Wembdon competes in the West of England Premier League and Somerset Cricket League, Taunton & District Youth League, Taunton & District Sunday League and the Somerset Ladies League

 We are proud and privileged to have a thriving and successful junior section.
 We provide cricket for boys and girls from the age of 4 starting with the ‘Wembdon Minis’.
 We enter sides into the Taunton and District Youth League at Under 11, Under 13 and Under 15.
 All of whom receive quality coaching from a number of ECB Qualified Coaches.

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.